Ancient waves, recent concerns: the budding of marine mammal conservation science in Italy

 Meanwhile CSC data, and in particular the work by Michela Podestà and Luca Magnaghi, were revealing that the Ligurian Sea was the theatre of a cetacean massacre of unprecedented magnitude due to the perverse practice of fishing with driftnets (Podestà & Magnaghi, 1989, Notarbartolo di Sciara, 1990).
 Hundreds of vessels from southern Italy had developed the habit of invading the richer northern fishing grounds during summer in pursuit of swordfish, and were placing tens of thousands of km of deadly nets in the water every night – fully encouraged by the FAO.
 The nets impeded navigation and caused the death of scores of non-target, protected species such as cetaceans and devil rays (Mobula mobular).
 It was ironic that no sooner had evidence of the existence of an extraordinary assemblage of marine fauna in the area been provided that we had good reason for being concerned for its rapid disappearance.
 Something had to be done urgently.

 Thus, the crazy idea materialized of creating an international marine protected area in the Ligurian Sea to preserve the entire pelagic ecosystem, where not only driftnets but also other human activities known to present threats to cetacean survival could be kept in check.
 This was a bolder move than the simple prohibition by the Italian government of fishing with driftnets in a shallow triangle adjacent to the Ligurian coast, which did not even include the core of the cetaceans’ critical habitat.
 At the time, mainstream legal thinking dismissed as laughable the idea that international waters – such as those that contained most of the cetaceans’ critical habitat in the Ligurian Sea, beyond 12 nautical miles from the baseline – could be subject to any sort of protection, and if human activities existed there causing ecological damage, that was just too bad.
 With sponsorship of the Rotary Club, which was instrumental in raising the attention of Prince Rainier III of Monaco, and together with Fabio Ausenda from Europe Conservation (an NGO), I drafted a document, called “Project Pelagos”, which proposed the creation of a large cetacean sanctuary in the area.
 In March 1991, the proposal was presented in Monaco to Prince Rainier, who immediately endorsed it and helped propel it from the world of dreams to that of reality.
+In March 1993 the Italian, French and Monegasque ministers met in Brussels and signed a declaration of intents, paving the way for the creation of a marine mammal sanctuary in the area (Spini, 1993).
 From that moment and during the ensuing eight years, the Sanctuary concept made slow progress along the bumpy terrain of politics and bureaucracies, and survived partly thanks to the support of organizations such as World Wildlife Fund (WWF) and Greenpeace, until an agreement for the establishment of the “Pelagos Sanctuary for Mediterranean Marine Mammals” among France, Italy and Monaco was formally signed in Rome in 1999 (Notarbartolo di Sciara et al., 2008).
 The creation of the Sanctuary, subsequently listed among the Barcelona Convention’s Specially Protected Areas of Mediterranean Importance, resulted in the world’s first High Seas Marine Protected Area (MPA), and was thus met with much acclaim in the marine conservation community.
 Unfortunately, in the 13 years since its creation, Pelagos has failed to fulfill its goal of significantly improving the conservation status of the area’s cetacean populations, mostly because of the lack of political will to establish a proper management body (Notarbartolo di Sciara, 2009).
 Nevertheless, even though the whales and dolphins of the area may still be unaware of its existence, the notion of Pelagos is alive in the minds of the local people, who believe that the area is protected even if in fact it is not in practice.
 A growing number of French and Italian coastal towns have proudly formalized their partnership with the Sanctuary, while scientists from both countries continue to work hard to build robust ecological knowledge of its mammalian fauna [e.g., Azzellino et al., (2012) and references therein].

 Activities in Croatia and Greece